 We have recently completed two of the first randomised controlled trials of targeted interventions for children with Down syndrome.

 The first of these trials found that carefully structured daily reading and language teaching can improve reading and language development for primary schoolchildren with Down syndrome.
 We are now publishing a handbook and supplementary resources to support use of the intervention in schools worldwide.
-The second recent randomised controlled trial evaluated computer-based adaptive memory training program with children with Down syndrome.
+The second recent randomised controlled trial evaluated computer-based adaptive memory training programme with children with Down syndrome.

 Other recent or ongoing research includes studies of early language development, the emergence of of autism and autism-like behaviours in young children with Down syndrome, improving early problem solving skills, teaching early phonics skills, early number teaching approaches, and attention skills.